 The trunk was painted on a long length of plain lining paper, using wall paper paste mixed with brown poster paint, we would make our very own, inside Autumn tree.
 We’d hang it on the back of a door, as it was too big for anywhere else, and it would stay up until the Christmas decorations came out.

-This Autumn tree craft is perfect as an activity to accompany some Autumn songs.
+This Autumn activity is perfect as a craft to accompany some Autumn songs.
 Check out our Autumn Songs for Kids Series for more inspiration, and our Autumn Lesson Plan for lots more seasonal and musical activities combined into a structured 30 min lesson.